histolab/histolab/README.md

-Thus, the user can decide either to use `histolab` through `histolab-box` or installing it in his/her python virtual environment (e.g. conda, pipenv, pyenv, virtualenv, etc...).
-In the latter case, as the `histolab` package has been published on the Python Package Index ([PyPi](http://www.pypi.org)), it can be easily installed via the
+Thus, the user can decide either to use `histolab` through `histolab-box` or installing it in his/her python virtual environment (using conda, pipenv, pyenv, virtualenv, etc...).
+In the latter case, as the `histolab` package has been published on ([PyPi](http://www.pypi.org)), it can be easily installed via the command:
-command:

 ```
 pip install histolab